wncc/SoC-Winter/Sketch_To_Coloured_Image.md

 ### Python

 Python programming language is necessary for this project.
 If you have a grip over any other programming language, it wouldnt take much time to learn Python.
-You can follow this tutorial [Python](https://github.com/wncc/learners-space/tree/master/Python) .
+You can follow this [tutorial](https://github.com/wncc/learners-space/tree/master/Python) .

 ###  Tensorflow